dojo/docs/dojo/NodeList.rst

     // if idx >= 0 then node has a class of someClass
     // if idx = -1 then node doesn't have class of someClass });

-The function has the following signature:

-.. api-doc :: dojo/NodeList
-  :methods: indexOf
-  :no-headers:
-  :sig:

 instantiate()
 -------------